SearchSG/dev-portal-admin-portal-docs/application-searchbar.md

       ![Create app](images/application/search_bar/setup_index.png)
     - If you would like to create a new index, select the option "Create a new index" and enter the index name and website to include in the index.
 Whitelist and blacklist domains are optional.
       ![Create app](images/application/search_bar/search_bar_create_index.png)
-        - If only API data source(s) are being used., tick the option "I am using API data source(s) only".
+        - If only API data source(s) are being used, tick the option "I am using API data source(s) only".
           ![Create app](images/application/search_bar/search_bar_create_index_api_data_source.png)

 5. Add code snippet and click on "View dashboard"